-From West Hollywood to the shores of Venice Beach, whether you are looking for things to do in LA this weekend or more, here are 8 Los Angeles attractions that will make you want to visit Los Angeles right away!
+From West Hollywood to the shores of Venice Beach, whether you are looking for things to do in LA this weekend or visiting LA on a budget, here are 8 Los Angeles attractions that will make you want to visit Los Angeles right away!

 1. Venice Beach